Emmet-McGuire/chromedriver-sample/README.md

 I hope to expand this repo to show how I get this working in Docker, which then enables me to run the tests easily on a CI server like Jenkins.

+## Multi Scenario Tests

+Most often, you want a new browser session for every scenario.
+That is you want a clear cache, no cookies, and no page loaded.
+This is already set up for you leveraging `this.Around(...)` in `features/worlds/envWorld.js`.
+In some cases you may want the browser session to run for more than one scenario.
+Setting that up goes beyond the scope of this doc.
+But to set you up on the right path you basically need to know two things.

+You need to move webdriver.io's `init` and `end` calls to happen at the right time (see `this.Around(...)` in `features/worlds/envWorld.js`).
+The right time will be managed by cucumberjs [hooks](https://github.com/cucumber/cucumber-js#hooks).

+Note: these types of tests are generally discouraged and you are probably better off with a very long scenario.